vanny132/Datenanalyse_UN_RAG/README.md

 <p align="center">
   <img src="https://github.com/vanny132/Datenanalyse_UN_RAG/assets/102876328/8e34df1a-eeb9-4922-be42-3db684c0ec61", width="60%">
 </p>
-As a result, the SOLAR model is no longer taken into account in the following tests, because it isn't user friendly,  because is inference time is too long.
+As a result, the SOLAR model is no longer taken into account in the following tests, because it isn't user friendly,  because is inference time of more than 67 seconds is too long.

 \
 We investigated several aspects like the influence of different combined retrieving methods and chunk-sizes, also different queries.
 In the one hand the NER-model is able to extract the entities from the queries and can process them and on the other hand there are queries, that aren't able to handle by the NER-model.
 With this approach we wanted to determine if there is an impact of pre-filtering the data by specific entities/keywords.
 All of this is scored by human and RAGAS, but we use the RAGAS library, which has a lot development potential, because the model outputs aren't reliable.
 Based on this reason, we adapted the library to get valid results for _context_precision_ and _context_recall_.
 The RAGAS developer work on a better and more reliable solution actually.